New Eurofighter chief aims to make jet cheaper

 One option to make decision-making leaner could be to restructure the way Eurofighter export campaigns are waged by giving them a "single face," he said.

-The multi-role Eurofighter combat jet is made by Britain's BAE Systems (BAES.L) and Italian weapons maker Finmeccanica SIFI.MI, and EADS, representative of Germany and Spain, with each taking responsibility for particular campaigns.
+The multi-role Eurofighter combat jet is made by EADS, representing France and Spain, Britain's BAE Systems (BAES.L) and Italian weapons maker Finmeccanica SIFI.MI, with each taking responsibility for particular campaigns.
 EADS's Cassidian arm, for instance, is leading its proposal in South Korea.

 The consortium is targeting exports as austerity-minded European governments slash defence budgets and has so far sold jets to Austria, Saudi Arabia and Oman outside the core four countries.